branciard/DAppNodePackage-polkadot/README.md

 No Aragon Package Manager Repo yet.

-Current ipfs link : TBD
+build_0.0.1 ipfs link : /ipfs/QmbPpnq3XaADjvPWczSSgMAPcY4S6GM3kfTAnGHdS8UYeg

 or can use this package without installing it in your DAppNode following these instructions: